-Oil prices steady amid worries of severe economic slowdown
+Oil prices hit by worries of sharp economic slowdown

 The Organization of the Petroleum Exporting Countries and non-affiliated allies such as Russia, together referred to as OPEC+, have pledged to withhold around 1.2 million barrels per day (bpd) of oil supply this year to prop up markets, with OPEC’s de-facto leader, Saudi Arabia, seen to be pushing for a crude price of over $70 per barrel.

+Commerzbank noted declines in U.S. crude stocks and expenditure by U.S. shale firms were also providing support.

+“Oil market-specific reports, which point to tighter supply, are preventing prices from falling any more sharply.”

-Reporting by Noah Browning; Additional reporting by Henning Gloystein, editing by Louise Heavens
+Reporting by Noah Browning; Additional reporting by Henning Gloystein, Editing by Louise Heavens and Mark Potter